mar10/pyftpsync/docs/index.rst

 Example: Upload files
 ---------------------

-Upload all new and modified files from user's temp folder to an FTP server.<br>
+Upload all new and modified files from user's temp folder to an FTP server.
 No files are changed on the local directory::

   $ pyftpsync upload ~/temp ftp://example.com/target/folder